Dis90/plugin.video.discoveryplus/README.md

 - Favorites

 # How do I login?
 Add-on doesn't support direct login.
+There are two ways to set cookies.
-In order to login you need to export cookies from Chrome.
+1. Export cookies from Chrome.
 Go to discovery+ website and login.
 After that use <a href="https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid">Get cookies.txt</a> to export cookies and from add-on settings specify location of cookies.txt.
+2. Find cookie named st from your browser.
+Example in Chrome you can use this link chrome://settings/siteData?searchSubpage=prod-direct.discoveryplus and add value of st cookie to add-on settings.